All right, News Roundup and Information Overload Hour.

 That's preborn.com slash Sean.

-And uh guess what?
+And guess what?

-Anyway, eight hundred nine four one Sean, if you want to be a part of the program.
+Anyway, 800-941, Sean, if you want to be a part of the program.

-Uh interesting, I did hear back from Gavin Newsom.
+Interesting, I did hear back from Gavin Newsom.

-Uh I was on Fox and Friends on Saturday, uh, because we did our show from uh South Carolina on Friday night, and they asked if I'd stay over and do the show, and I did it with you know, the the morning crew, a great great group of people.
+I was on Fox and Friends on Saturday because we did our show from South Carolina on Friday night, and they asked if I'd stay over and do the show.

-Um but then he actually goes, apparently he goes on fake Jake Tapper on fake news CNN, and he goes on to say, you know, they invoke a wrath of a holy God in their decision.
+And he goes on to say, you know, they invoke a wrath of a holy God in their decision.

 He's talking about the Alabama Supreme Court's ruling that frozen embryos are children.

-I couldn't disagree any more with this this analysis.
+I couldn't disagree anymore with this analysis.

 Donald Trump came out with a very, very powerful statement supporting in vitro fertilization.

-I mean, think about all the people that you probably know in your life that have had a hard time conceiving, and and this is a process where uh you you just can't have one egg being fertilized and think that that's that's gonna work the first time.
+And this is a process where you just can't have one egg being fertilized and think that that's going to work the first time.

 Often it does not work that way.

-Or you think about young couples where maybe somebody is going into a war zone and and anyway, maybe the the husband's going into a war zone and and he wants to have the possibility of having children, so they do this before they actually are deployed.
+And anyway, maybe the husband's going into a war zone and he wants to have the possibility of having children.

-Anyway, so but Gavin Newsom's take on it was well, he claims Republicans believe rapists have more rights than the women they impregnate.
+Anyway, so but Gavin Newsom's take on it was, well, he claims Republicans believe rapists have more rights than the women they impregnate.

-Really, Gavin.
+Really, Gavin?

-Now I said on air, I looked right into the camera.
+Now, I said on air, I looked right into the camera.

-Because ex the uh a Supreme Court decision in Alabama does not reflect the views of most conservatives and most Republicans, but of course, Democrats, desperate because they can't run on their record, they want to demagogue any and everything in the lead up to the 2024 presidential race.
+But of course, Democrats, desperate because they can't run on their record, they want to demagogue any and everything in the lead up to the 2024 presidential race.

-It's a it's an advantage of his.
+It's an advantage of his.

 I'm like, he's got to be the only person in America that thinks that way.

-All right, let's get to our busy uh phones.
+All right, let's get to our busy phones.

-800-941 Sean, our number, if you want to be a part of the program.
+800-941-Sean, our number, if you want to be a part of the program, let us say hi to Bill is in New Joise.

 What's up, Bill?